Telephone: 020 7601 2222 PO Box 36451 London EC2M 4WN

 either on behalf of, or in conjunction with, the National Fraud

-Intelligence Bureau (NFIB), the UK Financial Services Authority or
+Intelligence Bureau (NFIB), the UK Financial Conduct Authority

-the US Securities & Exchange Commission, in an attempt to give
+or the US Securities & Exchange Commission, in an attempt to

-validity to their scam.
-It has also been suggested that the ‘fund’
+give validity to their scam.
+It has also been suggested that the

-the recovery room seeks reimbursement from are monies that the
+‘fund’ the recovery room seeks reimbursement from are monies that

 the National Fraud Intelligence Bureau (NFIB) does not